Technical data sheet

 Total dietary fiber (TDF) is calculated as the weight of the residue minus protein and ash plus the low molecular weight soluble fiber determined by HPLC analysis.

 Please supply expected estimates.
-Indicate matrix type and indicate high fat (>5%) and high protein (>20%) samples.
-Indicate whether the sample contains fructans (inulin or fructooligosaccarides (FOS)) or psyllium, flax and gum (i.e., guar gum).
+Indicate matrix type and indicate if samples are high fat (>5%).
+Indicate whether the sample contains fructans (inulin or fructooligosaccarides (FOS)) or psyllium, flax and gum (i.e. guar gum).